apache/spark/docs/configuration.md

   <td><code>spark.streaming.receiver.writeAheadLog.closeFileAfterWrite</code></td>
   <td>false</td>
   <td>
-    Whether to close the file after writing a write ahead log record in receivers.
+    Whether to close the file after writing a write ahead log record on the receivers.
 Because S3 doesn't support flushing of data, when using S3 for checkpointing, you should enable it to achieve read after write consistency.
   </td>
 </tr>
 <tr>
   <td><code>spark.streaming.driver.writeAheadLog.allowBatching</code></td>
-  <td>false</td>
+  <td>true</td>
   <td>
-    Whether to batch write ahead logs in driver to write.
-When using S3 for checkpointing, write operations in driver usually take too long.
-Enable batching write ahead logs will improve the performance of writing.
+    Whether to batch write ahead logs on the driver to write.
+When using S3 for checkpointing, write operations on the driver usually take too long.
+Enabling batching write ahead logs will improve the performance of write operations.
   </td>
 </tr>
 </table>